The Cherrytree Sessions: Critical reception

 The Cherrytree Sessions was released on February 3, 2009, in the United States and was an import in European nations, including France.
 Mark Beech of Bloomberg L.P. gave The Cherrytree Sessions a positive review, awarding it three out of four stars.
 He praised Gaga's singing abilities and noting that the EP "shows Lady Gaga isn't all combustible miniskirts and flame-throwing bras."
 Simon Gage of the Daily Express gave the album three out of five stars, expressing surprise at Gaga's singing abilities.
 "Often hidden under those dastardly catchy Eurobeats," he noted, "on these earlier, simpler versions of tracks such as Poker Face and Just Dance, her voice gets a bit more of a chance to shine, as do the songs."
 This sentiment was echoed by Stephen Thomas Erlewine of AllMusic, awarding three stars out of five, who felt that the performances were "effective showcases for Gaga's charisma and songwriting."
 Erlewine praised the music of "Eh, Eh (Nothing Else I Can Say)" in particular, noting that its "bare-bones mix" was complementary to the release's aesthetic.

+Commercial performance

 The Cherrytree Sessions debuted at 45 on the Mexican Albums Chart on August 20, 2010, and moved to 32 the next week.
 Although it failed to enter any of the Billboard album charts, according to Nielsen SoundScan, the EP had sold 9,000 copies in the United States by September 2010.